 Marriage and Family Therapy

-The Marriage and Family Therapy program offers a master's degree in Marriage and Family Therapy, as well as one advanced training certificate and one professional development certificate.
-The Master of Arts (MA) degree in marriage and family therapy prepares candidates for careers as marriage and family therapists.
-The curriculum and clinical training at Fairfield University equips the candidate to work in a wide variety of professional settings with diverse populations who are experiencing a broad range of problems.
-The program is dedicated to providing a learning context that fundamentally values diversity and nondiscrimination.
-The core curriculum, the clinical training component of the program and the faculty and supervisors strive to address diversity, power, privilege, and social justice in all aspects of training and education.
-Toward that end, the faculty is committed to creating an environment that welcomes and provides mentorship to a diverse student body by a diverse group of faculty, instructors, and supervisors.
+The Marriage and Family Therapy program offers a Master of Arts (MA) degree in Marriage and Family Therapy (MFT), that prepares candidates for careers as marriage and family therapists.
+The curriculum and clinical training at Fairfield University equips the candidate to work in a wide variety of professional settings with diverse populations who are experiencing a broad range of clinical concerns.
+The program provides a learning context that fundamentally values diversity through a core curriculum and clinical supervision that incorporates a social justice framework in all aspects of training and education.
+Toward that end, faculty members are committed to creating an environment that welcomes and provides mentorship to a diverse student body by a diverse group of faculty, instructors, and supervisors.

 The program is accredited through 2027 by the Commission on Accreditation for Marriage and Family Therapy Education (COAMFTE) of the American Association for Marriage and Family Therapy (AAMFT).
 Upon completion of the planned program of study, candidates may apply for pre-clinical fellow membership in AAMFT and are eligible to take the licensing examination in the State of Connecticut.
 Upon completion of additional required clinical experience, supervision and a passing score on the national licensing exam, according to Connecticut statutes, graduates may apply for Connecticut licensure in marriage and family therapy and Clinical Fellow membership in AAMFT.